Guild Mortgage is one name you may have come across lately while searching for a mortgage.

-They also recently tied Quicken Loans for the number one spot in customer satisfaction for primary mortgage originations by J.D.
-Power, which is a big deal given Quicken’s hold on the top spot.
+They also recently beat out Rocket Mortgage (formerly Quicken Loans) for the number one spot in customer satisfaction for primary mortgage originations by J.D.
+Power, which was a very big deal given Quicken’s hold on the top spot.

 Let’s learn more about this privately held company to determine if they might be a good choice for your home loan needs.